amd-hhashemi/stndln_prfll/README.md

-# Cuda Boilerplate
+# Cuda Prefill Boilerplate based on Flashinfer

 # About

-This boilerplate creates one program that runs one nvidia cuda kernel comprised of a `complex_t` that is linked by device when built.
+This boilerplate creates one program that runs one prefill kernel, with tensors dumped from flashinfer indected as input after loading from disk, and final result can be compared with reference.
 The idea is to have cuda code built and linked via nvcc and host/app code built with g++.
 We're using the separate compilation mode with nvcc, so the Makefile has an extra step that links the cuda code.